 Even so, the number of women choosing CPMs tripled during the first decade of this century and is continuing to rise.

-The American Society of Breast Surgeons (ASBrS) discourages CPMs for average-risk women with cancer in just one breast, or for men with breast cancer.
+The American Society of Breast Surgeons (ASBrS) discourages CPMs for average-risk females with cancer in just one breast or for males with breast cancer.
 They point out that CPM surgeries have twice the complication rate as unilateral mastectomy, and the recovery time is longer.

 The ASBrS recommends CPM as a good option to consider for female BRCA carriers and those with a strong family history of breast cancer.
 CPM is rarely a good choice for male cancer, even with the BRCA gene, they say.

-• Skin-sparing or nipple-sparing mastectomy.
-The surgeon removes the breast tissue, but preserves the majority of the skin, and sometimes the nipple and areola.
+• Skin-sparing or nipple-sparing mastectomy: The surgeon removes the breast tissue but preserves the majority of the skin, and sometimes the nipple and areola for reconstruction.

-• Modified radical mastectomy.
-The surgeon removes the breast, areola, nipple, and most of the overlying skin.
-They also remove the lining over the chest muscles and sometimes part of the muscle itself, as well as the axillary lymph nodes under the arm.
+• Modified radical mastectomy: In this type, the surgeon removes the breast, areola, nipple, and most of the overlying skin.
+They also remove the lining over the chest muscles as well as the axillary lymph nodes under the arm.

-• Radical mastectomy.
-This is the removal of the entire breast, areola, nipple, skin, chest muscles, and underarm lymph nodes.
-Doctors rarely perform this type today.
+• Radical mastectomy: This is the removal of the entire breast, areola, nipple, skin, chest muscles, and underarm lymph nodes.
+Doctors rarely perform this type.

-For a major event in your life like surgery, it always helps to know what you can about what lies ahead.
-In this case, you’ll have two stages of activity: First, you’ll undergo the surgery itself.
+There are two stages to double mastectomy surgery.
+First, you’ll undergo the surgery itself.
 After the surgery, you’ll go home to recover.
 Read on to learn what to expect in each stage and how to prepare.

 Preparing for surgery